Embo, Taguig

 The Enlisted Men's Barrio, commonly known as Embo (stylized in all caps as EMBO), is a collective term for ten barangays in Taguig, Philippines.
 It is made up of barangays Cembo, Comembo, East Rembo, Pembo, Pitogo, Rizal, South Cembo and West Rembo, as well as the two Inner Fort barangays: Post Proper Northside and Post Proper Southside.
 The barangays were originally established to house military personnel of the Armed Forces of the Philippines (AFP).

 The area was formerly disputed between the cities of Makati and Taguig, as well as the municipality of Pateros.
 Proclamation No. 2475 issued by President Ferdinand Marcos unlawfully transferred the jurisdiction of Fort Bonifacio and the Embo barangays to Makati, which was contested by Taguig because it altered the town’s boundaries without the plebiscite as prescribed by the Constitution.
 From 1986 to 2023, the barangays were under the jurisdiction of Makati.
 The Supreme Court ruled in favor of Taguig, and as of April 2023, the barangays were transferred from Makati to Taguig.

 Etymology

-The collective for the Embo barangays were derived from enlisted men's barrios (EMBOs), as the area was originally a settlement for enlisted men serving in the Armed Forces of the Philippines.
+The barangays’ collective suffix "-embo" is a contraction of "enlisted men's barrios (EMBOs), as the area was initially a settlement for enlisted personnel of the Armed Forces of the Philippines.